Paper Prototyping: The Complete Guide to Low-Fidelity UX Design in 2026

 Paper prototyping is most valuable in the earliest stages of the design process.
 It works best for:

-- Brainstorming sessions — When you need to generate many ideas quickly and explore different directions.
+• Brainstorming sessions — When you need to generate many ideas quickly and explore different directions without tool constraints.

-- New product concepts — When you’re still defining the product’s core flows and information architecture.
+• New product concepts — When you’re still defining the product’s core flows, information architecture, and key interactions.

-- Cross-functional workshops — When you want non-designers to contribute ideas in a low-pressure format.
+• Cross-functional workshops — When you want non-designers (product managers, developers, executives) to contribute ideas in a low-pressure format.

-- Early-stage user testing — When you want to validate broad navigation concepts before investing in digital prototypes.
+• Early-stage user testing — When you want to validate broad navigation concepts and screen flows before investing in digital prototypes.

 Once you’ve validated the core concept on paper, transition to a digital tool to test interactivity, visual design, and responsive behavior.
-A study referenced by Nielsen Norman Group found that roughly 75% of usability issues can be identified with simple, low-fidelity prototypes — so the investment in paper prototyping pays off before you ever open a design tool.
+Research referenced by Nielsen Norman Group found that roughly 75% of usability issues can be identified with simple, low-fidelity prototypes — so paper prototyping delivers high value before you ever open a design tool.

 How to Create a Paper Prototype: Step by Step